Nucleotide excision repair

 Diagram of both the TC-NER and GG-NER pathways.
 The two pathways differ only in initial DNA damage recognition.

 Nucleotide excision repair is a DNA repair mechanism.
 DNA damage occurs constantly because of chemicals (e.g. intercalating agents), radiation and other mutagens.
 Three excision repair pathways exist to repair single stranded DNA damage: Nucleotide excision repair (NER), base excision repair (BER), and DNA mismatch repair (MMR).
 While the BER pathway can recognize specific non-bulky lesions in DNA, it can correct only damaged bases that are removed by specific glycosylases.
 Similarly, the MMR pathway only targets mismatched Watson-Crick base pairs.

 Nucleotide excision repair (NER) is a particularly important excision mechanism that removes DNA damage induced by ultraviolet light (UV).
 UV DNA damage results in bulky DNA adducts — these adducts are mostly thymine dimers and 6,4-photoproducts.
 Recognition of the damage leads to removal of a short single-stranded DNA segment that contains the lesion.
 The undamaged single-stranded DNA remains and DNA polymerase uses it as a template to synthesize a short complementary sequence.
 Final ligation to complete NER and form a double stranded DNA is carried out by DNA ligase.
 NER can be divided into two subpathways: global genomic NER (GG-NER or GGR) and transcription coupled NER (TC-NER or TCR).
 The two subpathways differ in how they recognize DNA damage but they share the same process for lesion incision, repair, and ligation.

 The importance of NER is evidenced by the severe human diseases that result from in-born genetic mutations of NER proteins.
 Xeroderma pigmentosum and Cockayne's syndrome are two examples of NER associated diseases.

 In eukaryotes

 Nucleotide excision repair is more complex in eukaryotes than prokaryotes, which express enzymes like the photolyase.
 In humans and other placental animals, there are 9 major proteins involved in NER.
 Deficiencies in certain proteins leads to disease; protein names are associated with the disease.
-XPA, XPB, XPC, XPD, XPE, XPF, and XPG all derive from хeroderma pigmentosum and CSA and CSB represent proteins linked to Cockayne syndrome.
+XPA, XPB, XPC, XPD, XPE, XPF, and XPG all derive from xeroderma pigmentosum and CSA and CSB represent proteins linked to Cockayne syndrome.
 Additionally, the proteins ERCC1, RPA, RAD23A, RAD23B, and others also participate in nucleotide excision repair.
 A more complete list of proteins involved in NER is found below.

 Eukaryotic nucleotide excision repair can be divided into two subpathways: global genomic NER (GG-NER) and transcription coupled NER (TC-NER).
 Three different sets of proteins are involved in recognizing DNA damage for each subpathway.
 After damage recognition, the three subpathways converge for the steps of dual incision, repair, and ligation.